We use cookies to track usage and preferences. You can view our cookies policy here.

 How much are train tickets from Birmingham?

 So, you want some train tickets to Blackpool from Birmingham?
 Not a problem.
 Most of the time, you’ll need to take Avanti West Coast up to Preston, and then change for a Northern service.
-However, it’s possible to catch a direct train twice a day.
-Let’s see what impact this has on the cost when we want to book a month in advance:

-So, the direct train is the cheapest!
-At the moment, they tend to leave at around 09:07 and 13:07 on a Monday to Saturday, but engineering works mean that this can change a little.
-The trains normally return back to Birmingham at 11:51 and 15:51.
+However, it’s possible to catch a direct train from Birmingham to Blackpool twice a day.
+You might expect the direct train to be more expensive but in fact, it’s the cheapest!
+They tend to leave at around 09:00 and 13:00 on a Monday to Saturday, but engineering works mean that this can change a little.
+The trains normally return back to Birmingham around 11:50 and 15:50.
 Unfortunately, there isn’t a direct train between Birmingham and Blackpool on a Sunday.

 Is there anything else I should know?